ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobInitReq.prepare_inits`.
 The media type for `AggregationJobResp` is "application/dap-aggregation-job-resp".

-The Helper may receive multiple copies of a given initialization request due to the retry mechanism specified in {{leader-init}}.
+The Helper may receive multiple copies of a given initialization request.
 The Helper MUST verify that subsequent requests have the same `AggregationJobInitReq` value and abort with a client error if they do not.
 It is illegal to rewind or reset the state of an aggregation job.
-If the Helper receives requests to initialize an aggregation job once it has been continued at least once, confirming that the Leader received the Helper's response (see {{agg-continue-flow}}), it MUST abort with a client error.
+If the Helper receives requests to initialize an aggregation job once it has been continued at least once, confirming that the Leader received the Helper's response (see
+{{agg-continue-flow}}), it MUST abort with a client error.

 #### Input Share Decryption {#input-share-decryption}